michellevit/Gr-Replica-Heroku/README.md

       - DATABASE_USERNAME
       - DATABASE_PASSWORD
   - In the VSCode terminal of you projecty folder, run: rails db:schema:dump
-- Initialize the database on Heroku (I AM NOT SURE IF THIS IS GOOD, CAUSED ISSUES WITH HEROKU):
+- Initialize the database on Heroku :
   - In the terminal run:
     - `heroku run rails db:create --app your-app-name`
     - `heroku run rails db:migrate --app your-app-name`